 Augmentation: Selected Abstract and their author/s will be invited to extend their work into a Full Paper (maximum 8 pages).
-Selected papers will be published in a supporting journal indexed in SCOPUS, and subjected to a publication fee of 100 USD.
+Selected papers will be published in Journal of Physical Education and Sport (JPES) (SCOPUS indexed), and subjected to a publication fee of RM450.

 Presentation: Accepted abstracts are given either a 25-minute slot for an oral presentation or assigned to present at a Poster Session.
 Authors which have been selected for an oral presentation may however opt for a Poster Session instead.

 3rd FIEP Asia Conference on Physical Education and Sport, ACPES2018, 1-3 June 2018

 Evaluation of the Implementation of Sport Science Programme in Malaysian Secondary Schools